-Overall, the subsample estimation results confirm that our estimated parameter $\omega$ can indeed pick up the underlying information frictions: for firms with higher ex ante information asymmetry, the acquirer's due diligence reveals only one quarter of the target's private information.
+Overall, the subsample estimation results confirm that our estimated parameter ω can indeed pick up the underlying information frictions: for firms with higher ex ante information asymmetry, the acquirer's due diligence reveals only one quarter of the target's private information.

-7.2 Extended Model with Target-Side Lack of Information
+6.2 Extended model with target-side lack of information

 A key assumption in our baseline model is that target firms are able to observe the realization of their contemporaneous innovation outcome.
-One possible concern is that even the target firms, sometimes, may not know the realization of their ongoing innovation exactly.
+One possible concern is that even target firms, sometimes, may not know the realization of their ongoing innovation exactly.
 To gauge how this assumption affects our results, we extend the baseline model to allow for the possibility that the target has no private information and we explore how it affects firms' M&A and innovation decisions.

 In the baseline model, there were two scenarios to consider: the case with imperfect information, where the target knows its own contemporaneous productivity, but the acquirer does not have access to this information; and the case with perfect information, where both the target and the acquirer know the contemporaneous productivity of both firms.
-In the extended model, we add a third scenario: a case where neither the acquirer nor the target know the contemporaneous productivity of the target firm, and thus both firms have to use rational expectations to formulate their optimal strategies.
-Let $Y \in [0,1]$ denote the probability of this new scenario.
-The model timeline remains similar to that in the baseline, and the Bellman equations are updated to incorporate three scenarios: with probability $(1 - \omega)(1 - Y)$ , the target's contemporaneous productivity is revealed to the acquirer; with probability $\omega(1 - Y)$ , it remains the private information of the target; and with probability Y, neither the acquirer nor the target know the target's contemporaneous productivity.
-Details of this model extension are presented in Online Appendix C.
+In the extended model, we add a third scenario: a case in which neither the acquirer nor the target knows the contemporaneous productivity of the target firm, and thus both firms have to use rational expectations to formulate their optimal strategies.
+Let $\Upsilon \in [0,1]$ denote the probability of this new scenario.
+The model timeline remains similar to that in the baseline, and the Bellman equations are updated to incorporate three scenarios: with probability $(1-\omega)(1-\Upsilon)$, the target's contemporaneous productivity is revealed to the acquirer; with probability $\omega(1-\Upsilon)$, it remains the private information of the target; and with probability Υ , neither the acquirer nor the target knows the target's contemporaneous productivity.
+The Internet Appendix C presents the details of this model extension.

-We perform a set of robustness checks with different values of Y. Specifically, we first use the micro-level data on patent renewals provided by the USPTO to potentially uncover the possible value of Y, and then we show that the results remain largely robust in a range of Y that is empirically relevant.
+We perform a set of robustness checks with different values of Υ .
+Specifically, we first use the micro-level data on patent renewals provided by the USPTO to potentially uncover the possible value of Υ , and then we show that the results remain largely robust in a range of Υ that is empirically relevant.